wadtech/gitgrabber/README.md

 Add settings to config.json:

 1. Generate a github personal token
 2. Set an interval (min 60 seconds.
-Depending on your usage, once or twice a day is probably enough, ymmv.)
+Depending on your usage once or twice a day is probably enough, your mileage may vary.)
 3. Set a backup directory where projects should be cloned/fetched.

-run the application `git-grabber` from your command line (you can fork it to the background in bash with `git-grabber &`) the application will log its progress so redirect to a file or `/dev/null` if you're not interested.
+Run the application `gitgrabber` from your command line (you can fork it to the background in bash with `gitgrabber &`) the application will log its progress so redirect to a file or `/dev/null` if you're not interested.

 For issues, please use the issue tracker on the repository.